MITDDC/zork-1978-04/README.md

 The [```~~~gsb```](../main/zork/~~~gsb) directory contains the source code for the game.
 Some of the files are encrypted as found in the original tape image.

+Files outside of the ```~~~gsb``` directory are decrypted versions of the corresponding files found within.
+They were decrypted recently and added here for ease of access.

 ### [codemeta.json](../main/codemeta.json)
 This file is metadata about the Zork files, using the [CodeMeta Project](https://codemeta.github.io/) schema.
 ### [README.md](../main/README.md)